Natasha Kline

-Natasha Kline is an American cartoonist, storyboard artist, and animation producer.
-She is the creator, showrunner, and executive producer of the animated television series Primos.
+Natasha Kline (born 1986) is an American cartoonist, storyboard artist, and animation producer.
+She is the creator of the animated television series Primos.
 She is also known for her work on Big City Greens, South Park, The Lego Ninjago Movie, Home: Adventures with Tip & Oh, and Too Loud.

 Early life

 Kline was born in 1986, in West Covina, Los Angeles.
 She spent summers with her multicultural, and extended, Mexican-American family.
 She later told Variety that, at age 3, she was inspired by the animated video for Tom Petty's "Runnin’ Down a Dream" to become an animator.
 Kline made her first animated film in high school with a camcorder using VHS tapes, later describing it was "the most horrible way to animate...but it was a film."
-In March 2023, Klein said that she watched shows on MTV and Nickelodeon as a kid, such as Hey Arnold!, Rugrats, Æon Flux, Looney Tunes, and musical features by Disney Corporation.
+In March 2023, Kline said that she watched shows on MTV and Nickelodeon as a kid, such as Hey Arnold!, Rugrats, Æon Flux, Looney Tunes, and musical features by Disney Corporation.

 Kline attended Cal State Fullerton, where she studied illustration.
 She later got a degree in animation at the California Institute of the Arts.